kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 #### Enhancement Freeze Templates

-If the Enhancement Issue **does not** meet the criteria for inclusion in the current release use this template in PR comments:
+If the Enhancement Issue **does not** meet the criteria for inclusion in the current release use this template in Issue comments:

 ```markdown
 Hello {enhancement owner} 👋, Enhancements team here.